 The pros and cons of renting and buying

 To determine whether you will be better off buying or renting will depend on a number of factors such as your affordability, the price to rent and more.
 However, if you can afford to purchase a property, it may be worth your while considering both options.

-For instance, RateCity compared the difference between the average rental prices with the average mortgage repayments based on five capital cities (Sydney, Melbourne, Perth, Adelaide and Brisbane) in Australia, and based them on the average standard variable rate of 7.05 percent for a 25-year loan term.
+For instance, RateCity compared the difference between the average rental prices with the average mortgage repayments based on five capital cities (Sydney, Melbourne, Perth, Adelaide and Brisbane) in Australia, and based them on the average standard variable rate of 7.05 percent in 2010 for a 25-year loan term.

 The results showed that the national average to rent a house at July 2010 was $1,520 per month.
 While the average mortgage repayments were $1,991 per month, showing that it was cheaper to rent by $471 each month.

 While some instances, such as the example above, it may be cheaper to rent you should also consider that if you bought a house, would you be better off if it increased in value?